 It's set inside a small building and offers 360-degree views of the Seal Rock Area on the western end of the city.
 It's open to visitors from 11am to 5pm most days.

-You will find it behind the Cliff House near Ocean Beach.
+You will find it behind the former Cliff House restaurant near Ocean Beach.
 It's the interesting looking building with the sign "Giant Camera."

 You will find this gay nightclub on the western end of the SoMa District.
 They offer live performances most Thursday through Sunday nights.